divyam02/movie-oracle/README.md

 -------|---------|--------|-------|--------|--------|-----------|-------
 30  | 17 | 29 | 37  | 10  | 29 | 20  | 29

-I used `mlab` to host my MongoDB data set.
+I used `mlab` to host my MongoDB database and `beautifulsoup4` to parse the HTML files

 ## Algorithms
 ### User-User Collaborative Filtering